 Rev. Lee Gray

-Lee is the father of two boys, Wilson and Warren, and enjoys walking and exploring nature with them, as well supporting them in school and extra-curricular activities.
 Lee is an avid reader with both broad and spiritual interests.
 His favorite books include Viktor Frankl’s Man’s Search for Meaning, Bill Bryson’s A Short History of Nearly Everything, and The Meaning of Jesus by Marcus Borg and N.T.
 Wright.
 Due to his father having season tickets to N.C.
 State football games for 55 years, Lee is an avid Wolfpack fan.
-His other interests include playing basketball and enjoying ethnic foods of all types.
+His other interests include hiking in the mountains, trail-running, Orange Theory fitness, and enjoying ethnic foods of all types.